RailCoin/devportal-tutorials-rb/tutorials/10_submit_post/README.md

----
-title: Submit a New Post
+# Submit a New Post
-position: 5
-exclude: true
-layout: main-script
-description: Broadcast a new top level post.
-main_script: tutorials-ruby/submit_a_new_post.rb
-main_type: ruby
-main_script_anchor: Script
----

-### Intro

 This example will broadcast a new post to the blockchain using the values provided.
 To create a post in `ruby`, we will use a `Radiator::Transaction` containing a `comment` operation, which is how all content is stored internally.